 by Eirini Lemos-Maniati, Deputy Head of Arms Control and Coordination Section, NATO Political Affairs and Security Policy Division

-at the Third United Nations Conference to Review Progress Made in the Implementation of the Programme of Action to Prevent, Combat and Eradicate the illicit Trade in Small Arms and Light Weapons in All Its Aspects
+at the Third United Nations Conference to Review Progress Made in the Implementation of the Programme of Action to Prevent, Combat and Eradicate the illicit Trade in Small Arms and Light Weapons in All Its Aspects<!IoRangePreExecute>

 At the outset, allow me to congratulate you on your election as chairperson of the Third United Nations Review Conference of the Programme of Action to Prevent, Combat and Eradicate the illicit Trade in Small Arms and Light Weapons in All Its Aspects.
 Under your continued leadership, NATO is looking forward to a positive and sustainable outcome.
 I join others in wishing you the very best for your work.